Essential Information for Patients Considering Medical Aid in Dying

 Consider your needs carefully, and ask for the details!

-A “consulting” or confirming clinician must also review your records and confirm your eligibility.
-If there are questions about your capacity to make your own medical decisions, an additional capacity evaluation may be required by a mental health professional.
-In some states, you must complete a written request form witnessed by two others.
-Patients who require translation will have to complete an additional form.
+If there are questions about the patient’s capacity to make their own medical decisions, an additional capacity evaluation may be required by a mental health professional.

 Being deemed eligible does not obligate the patient to use the medications; it simply provides them with the option.
 Patients who are found ineligible may be reevaluated later if their condition changes.